-We start by plotting the BOD mass rate into and out of Stage A and Stage B.

-We then add a function series to each plot to subtract the BOD{out} from BOD{in}.
-Right-click on the Current Value plot and select Add Series in the resulting popup menu.
+We start by plotting the BOD mass rate into and out of Stage A and Stage B. We then add a function series to each plot to subtract the BOD out from BOD in .
+Rightclick on the Current Value plot and select Add Series in the resulting popup menu.
+On the Functions tab, we click the New Function button, select the Subtract function and click the OK button.
+First, bring the BOD In series to the Selected list and then bring over click on the Current Value plot and select Add Series in the resulting popup menu.
 On the Functions tab, we click the New Function... button, select the Subtract function and click the OK button.
 First, bring the BOD In series to the Selected list and then bring over the BOD Out series.
 The BOD Out (bottom of Selected list) will be subtracted from the BOD In (top of Selected list).
 Let's name this function series Delta.
 We then click the New Function... button, select the Divide function and click the OK button.
 Bring the Delta series from the Available list to the Selected list and then bring the BOD In series to the Selected list so that the Delta will be divided by the BOD In.
 Name this function series Fraction.
 We then click the New Function... button, select the Multiply with a constant function and bring the Fraction series to the Selected series window.
-Type 100 in the window beside "Multiply by" to convert the fraction to a percent.
-Name this function series % BOD REM.
-Since we are only interested in seeing the BOD mass rates and percent BOD removed, we can hide the Fraction and Delta function series from the chart.
-We right-click on the chart, select Edit Series and then uncheck the box beside Delta and Fraction to hide these series.
+Type 100 in the